Recoskie/JDasm/index.md

 You can also read disk drives sector by sector (one binary digit at a time from start, to end).

+# Supported formats.

+This application currently supports Microsoft binaries formats: .exe, .dll, .sys, .drv, .ocx.

+This project is meant to support many different binary file formats, and application formats.

+However, only supports Microsoft binary format at the moment.
+If you wish to contribute a Format.
+Then put it under the format folder.

 # Running the application.

 Download as zip.
 The file <strong>JD-asm.jar</strong> is the application.